LNOpenMetrics/lnmetrics.rfc/README.md

 ## Metrics

-ALERT: The metrics are not designed to be all respected, but are designed to describe a standard and all the node that want use it need respect it.
+The following metrics are designed to be a reference for the final user or tools programmers that need to make an analysis of the network to establish the quality of one node.

-The dream that to have some metrics standard is that the user can be free to configure a channel manager like [cliboss](https://github.com/ZmnSCPxj/clboss) to talk with the safe node.
+E.g: Tools like [cliboss](https://github.com/ZmnSCPxj/clboss) for c-lightning can work wery well is it has additional details about the reliability of one node.

 - [Metrics 1](metrics/metric_01.md)
 - ...

+## Terminology

+Nothing here for the moment.

+## Implementation

+- [go-metrics-reported](#TODO): Reference implementation for C-lightning written in Go lang.

+## License

+TODO